geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 Prerequisites

 - command line terminal with bash
-- configured and logged in az cli
+- configured and logged in `az` cli
-- jq tool for parsing json
+- `jq` tool for parsing json

+## Customize parameters

-## Customize parameters.json to suit your needs, username/password are identical for vm and prostgres instance.
+Customize `parameters.json` to suit your needs.

+username/password are identical for vm and prostgres instance.

-Any of the external resource parameters should be customized in `parameters.json` to be sure they are not used anywhere else in Azure from other users.
+Many of the external resource parameters **must be customized** in `parameters.json` to be sure they are not used anywhere else in Azure by other users.

 Here is a list:

 - ResourceGroup